rizalalfadlil/TextLSWP/README.md

 This project is licensed under the terms specified in the project configuration.

 ## To Do's

-- Replace AI-Slopped Default Quotes
+### Core Feature/Important
 - Change the day progress range to same as the *morningStart* slider instead of 24 day hour

+### Less Important (when there's no important todo)
+- Replace AI-Slopped placeholder Quotes
+- Set the App Icon and Name

+### Future Plan
+- Generate new Quotes daily with AI or external APIs

 ## Known Issues
 - Wallpaper Eventually changed to default (I Don't Know The cause, is this caused by the App or the Device itself)